heremaps/here-location-services-python/README.md

 ```

 ## Hello World Example
-The following are tiny "Hello World" like examples that you can run to have a successful first XYZ experience right after installation!
+The following are tiny "Hello World" like examples that you can run to have a successful first HERE Location Services experience right after installation!

 #### Using API key
 ```python